The Marsden Building Society Equity Release 4.85% Fixed For Life

 Evaluating Equity Release Products

 Customers should check for any withdrawal limits or penalties if they want to repay some or all of the loan before its term ends.
-Lastly, customers should compare different products side by side before deciding which one best meets their needs.

 Is Equity Release Safe?